cagov/design-system/components/page-alert/readme.md

 # Page alert

-The page alert gives people important and sometimes time-sensitive information that we need them to read before anything else.
+The page alert gives people important and sometimes time-sensitive information that they need to read, before anything else.
 It goes beneath the site navigation on any page.

 The page alert is a yellow band that extends across the width of the page.
 It includes: